haddocking/haddocking.github.io/education/molmod_online/simulation.md

 method such as homology modeling for this peptide is very likely unwarranted.
-Instead, it is possible, and plausible, to generate structures of the peptide in three ideal conformations -- helical, sheet, and polyproline-2 -- which have been shown to represent the majority of the peptides deposited in the RCSB PDB.
+Instead, it is possible, and plausible, to generate structures of the peptide in three ideal conformations -- helical, sheet, and polyproline-2 -- which have been shown to represent the majority of the peptides deposited in the PDB.
 Generating these structures is a simple matter of manipulating backbone dihedral angles.
 Pymol has a utility script to do so, written by Robert Campbell and available [here](https://pldserver1.biochem.queensu.ca/~rlc/work/pymol/){:target="_blank"} if necessary.